Though this list may seem extensive, you don't have to do all of these things at once, and I show you that in my free blogging ebook here.

 59. Download images from Ivory Mix and use them for my pins and images on my blog.

-60. Put emails into special sections on my blog so I remember that either need to followup or receive payment from a brand.
+60. Put emails into appropiate tags so I remember that either need to followup or receive payment from a brand.

 61. Stop promoting affiliates that do not convert well.
 Take these links out of posts.